 The journal is researcher-led, not-for-profit, published by UNSW Sydney, a leading global university, and hosted by Ubiquity Press, a researcher-led publishing company founded by researchers at University College London.
-The intended readership is any first responder, policy maker, researcher or stakeholder involved in preparedness or response for epidemics, pandemics, biosecurity or bioterrorism.
+The intended readership is any first responder, policy maker, researcher or stakeholder involved in preparedness or response for epidemics, pandemics, biosecurity, bioterrorism or CBRN.
 The expertise of our editorial team reflects the cross-disciplinary scope of the journal.
 The journal will publish a full issue quarterly, but rapid reports and watching briefs would be continual.
 The journal is open access, online only, with no fees for readers or authors, reflecting our policy of equity of access for readers and researchers alike.